Even the finest quality tap water contains things you don’t want. Why not treat yourself to the purest, best-tasting water available?

 Safety vs Purity

 The goal of municipal water treatment is to maintain minimum standards of public health and safety, not necessarily to guarantee absolute water purity.
-In water treatment, chemicals like chlorine, chloramine and aluminum sulphate are used to disinfect and clarify the water very effectively, but what ultimately comes out of your tap is still more than merely water.
+In water treatment, chemicals like chlorine, chloramine and aluminum sulphate are used to disinfect and clarify the water very effectively, but what ultimately comes out of your tap is still more than mere water.
 This is why you can often perceive a change in tap water’s taste from one region to another.

 Treated tap water can still contain trace amounts of pesticides, creosote, pharmaceuticals, lead, mercury, iron oxides, and plenty of minerals.